You are here:

 If we leave with the withdrawal agreement on the 31 October 2019, it’s the period until 31 December 2020.
-If there’s no deal, there’s no transition period, but in this situation the government will still allow EU citizens currently living in the UK until the 31 December 2020 to apply for settled status.
+If there’s no deal, there’s no transition period, but in this situation the government will still allow EU, EEA and Swiss nationals currently living in the UK until the 31 December 2020 to apply for settled status.

 Which countries are part of the EU, EEA and EFTA?

 Austria, Belgium, Bulgaria, Croatia, Republic of Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland*, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden and the UK

 All of the above, as well as Iceland, Liechtenstein and Norway

 Iceland, Liechtenstein, Norway and Switzerland